Error 1 — water supply

 Step 1

-Disconnect power at the circuit breaker and turn off the water supply before starting any work.
-Locate the water supply valve under the sink and confirm it is fully open, then trace the inlet hose from the valve to the dishwasher and straighten any kinks — a kinked or closed-off hose is the most common cause of Error 1 because the machine cannot draw water fast enough to satisfy the fill sensor within its timeout window.
+Before diving in, disconnect power at the circuit breaker and turn off the water supply.
+Locate the water supply valve under the sink and ensure it’s fully open.
+Trace the inlet hose from the valve to the dishwasher, checking for kinks — a kinked or blocked hose is usually the reason for Error 1 because the machine can’t draw water quickly enough to satisfy the fill sensor within its timeout window.

 Step 2

-If your DD24DHTX9N is fitted with an Aqua-Stop safety hose, inspect it for signs that the internal flood-protection valve has tripped — a tripped Aqua-Stop locks water flow completely and cannot be reset, only replaced.
-Look for a swollen or discolored hose body or a visible indicator window that has changed color; if the safety valve has activated, replace the entire Aqua-Stop hose assembly rather than attempting a repair.
+If your DD24DHTX9N has an Aqua-Stop safety hose, inspect it for signs that the internal flood-protection valve has tripped.
+A tripped Aqua-Stop locks water flow completely and can’t be reset — it needs to be replaced.
+Look for a swollen or discolored hose or a visible indicator window that has changed color.
+If the safety valve has activated, replace the entire Aqua-Stop hose assembly.

 Step 3

-Remove the lower kick plate (two Phillips screws) to access the water inlet valve and test each solenoid coil with a multimeter set to Rx1 — a healthy coil reads 200–500Ω, while an open reading (OL) confirms a failed solenoid.
-Replace the inlet valve assembly if any coil reads open, because a dead solenoid will never allow water to enter regardless of supply pressure.
-Pro tip: verify you have at least 20 PSI of incoming water pressure before condemning the valve, as low household pressure can mimic a valve failure.
+Next, remove the lower kick plate (two Phillips screws) to access the water inlet valve.
+Use a multimeter set to Rx1 to test each solenoid coil — a healthy coil should read between 200–500Ω.
+If you get an open reading (OL), that confirms a failed solenoid.
+Replace the inlet valve assembly if any coil reads open; a dead solenoid won’t allow water to enter, no matter how good your supply pressure is.
+Pro tip: always verify you have at least 20 PSI of incoming water pressure before condemning the valve, as low household pressure can mimic a valve failure.

 Step 4

-While the inlet hose is disconnected from the valve, inspect the small mesh filter screens seated inside the hose fitting or valve port — sediment and debris accumulate here over time and restrict flow enough to trigger Error 1 even when pressure is adequate.
-Use needle-nose pliers to carefully extract the screens, rinse them under running water, and clear any remaining debris with a soft brush before reinstalling.
-Never run the dishwasher without the screens in place, as particles will damage the inlet valve solenoid.
+While you have the inlet hose disconnected from the valve, check the small mesh filter screens seated inside the hose fitting or valve port.
+Sediment and debris can accumulate here, restricting flow enough to trigger Error 1 even when pressure is adequate.
+Carefully extract the screens with needle-nose pliers, rinse them under running water, and scrub any remaining debris with a soft brush before reinstalling.
+Remember, never run the dishwasher without these screens in place; particles can damage the inlet valve solenoid.

 Step 5

-Reconnect the inlet hose, restore the water supply slowly and check for leaks at the connection before closing the kick plate.
-Restore power and run a Normal cycle while observing the machine — Error 1 will clear automatically once the control module detects a successful fill completed within the 30-second fill-detection window.
-If the error returns immediately, note whether the machine is drawing any water at all, as that distinction helps narrow the fault to supply pressure versus a failed valve or control board.
+Reconnect the inlet hose, slowly restore the water supply, and check for leaks at the connection before putting back the kick plate.
+Restore power and run a Normal cycle while keeping an eye on the machine.
+Error 1 should clear automatically once the control module detects a successful fill within the 30-second fill-detection window.
+If the error pops up immediately, note whether the machine draws any water at all; this distinction helps narrow the issue down to supply pressure versus a failed valve or control board.

 Step 6

-If all water-supply components test good, Error 1 on Fisher and Paykel dishwashers can also be triggered by a float switch stuck in the raised position, which falsely signals an overfill condition and prevents the machine from initiating a new fill.
-Locate the float assembly in the tub floor, lift and release it manually to confirm it moves freely and springs back down — debris or a warped float can hold it up permanently.
-Clean around the float housing and verify the switch beneath it reads open on a multimeter when the float is down and closed when it is raised, replacing the switch if it fails either test.
+If you’ve tested all water-supply components and Error 1 persists, it could also be triggered by a float switch stuck in the raised position.
+This false signal suggests an overfill condition and prevents the machine from initiating a new fill.
+Locate the float assembly in the tub floor, lift and release it manually to ensure it moves freely — debris or a warped float can hold it up permanently.
+Clean around the float housing and check that the switch beneath it reads open on a multimeter when the float is down, and closed when it’s raised.
+Replace the switch if it fails either test.

 Where to Buy Replacement Parts